4th of July recipes from our archives

 A favorite of my daughter Margo, this salad delivers red, white and blue goodness and is perfect for the 4th of July.
 Can you tell this was an early recipe by the photo?
 Ugh!

 Pascal Olhat, of the old Tradition's restaurant in Newport Beach taught me how to make these delicious beans, which goes to show that simple preparations are sometimes best.
 Serve at room temperature.

-If you have spent anytime in Mexico, you are familiar with the street corn known as Elotes, and know how incredibly messy, but oh-so delicious it is.
+If you have spent any time in Mexico, you are familiar with the street corn known as elotes, and know how incredibly messy, but oh-so delicious this corn is.
 My recipe calls for a few untraditional ingredients that I think make this corn even more delicious.
-JP says it is "the best corn I have ever eaten."
+My husband JP says it is "the best corn I have ever eaten."
+Serve with extra napkins!

 These parfaits are easy, delicious, not too decadent and a way to take advantage of peaches in their prime season.